 apptainer.conf as a part of

-the new files instead of simply copying contents.
+configuration changes to the new files instead of simply copying

-If you are migrating from an installation with default configuration, you do not need to perform any configuration migration as Apptainer defaults have not been changed.
+If you are migrating from an installation with default configuration, there is no need to perform any configuration migration.